Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 ## Changes to the Base module

+### Serialization

+All the NBT serialization methods in Cardinal Components API now take an additional `RegistryWrapper.WrapperLookup` parameter.
+This lookup object is required when serializing various vanilla objects, like `ItemStack`s and `Text`s.

+You can again use *Search/Replace* to handle this migration - here the Intellij Idea instructions, *with regex* this time:

+1. open the global replace window
+2. ***enable*** the "Regex" option (the `.*` button to the right of the search field)
+3. type `public void readFromNbt\(NbtCompound (.*)\)` in the search field
+4. type `public void readFromNbt(NbtCompound $1, RegistryWrapper.WrapperLookup registryLookup)` in the replace field
+5. Review each replacement, ensure you are only doing it in `Component` implementations
+6. Add missing imports
+7. Repeat steps 3 to 5 with `public void writeToNbt\(NbtCompound (.*)\)` -> `public void writeToNbt(NbtCompound $1, RegistryWrapper.WrapperLookup registryLookup)`
+8. You're done!

 ### Synchronization

 `AutoSyncedComponent` now reads from and writes to a `RegistryByteBuf` instead of a `PacketByteBuf`.
 This new type can be used in exactly the same way, while also allowing the use of more vanilla serialization methods (notably the new `PacketCodec`s).

-You can use the same *Search/Replace* procedure as above to handle this migration, first replacing `public void writeSyncPacket(PacketByteBuf` with `public void writeSyncPacket(RegistryByteBuf`, then replacing `public void applySyncPacket(PacketByteBuf` with `public void applySyncPacket(RegistryByteBuf`.
+You can use the same *Search/Replace* procedure as the package migration (*without regex*), first replacing `public void writeSyncPacket(PacketByteBuf` with `public void writeSyncPacket(RegistryByteBuf`, then replacing `public void applySyncPacket(PacketByteBuf` with `public void applySyncPacket(RegistryByteBuf`.

 #### Client-optional components